DSO calculation

 Conclusion

-The DSO is a key performance indicator in credit management and it can be calculated in several ways according to the method and the data taken into account (deduction of provision from the AR, adding of unbilled revenue to the sales, ...).
+The DSO is a key performance indicator in credit management, and it can be calculated in several ways according to the method and the data taken into account (deduction of provision from the AR, adding of unbilled revenue to the sales, ...).

-The understanding of the DSO results can be complex in some cases.
+Understanding of the DSO results can be complex in some cases.
 See our article about the enigmas of the DSO.

-Beyond to the cash and WCR stakes covered by the DSO, this indicator also shows the quality of the organization of a company.
-If it is too high, it may be due to lack of efficiency at one or several steps of the sales process.
+Beyond the cash and WCR stakes covered by the DSO, this indicator also shows the quality of the organization of a company.
+If it is too high, it may be due to a lack of efficiency at one or several steps of the sales process.

 Indeed, the "box" of overdue invoices is like a receptacle in which each invoice represents a malfunction in the sales process.
 Each overdue has an internal cause that can be the starting point to improve internal processes: